izaart95-jpg/Awesme-List/fundamentals/http-https-tls.md

 ## 2. HTTPS — HTTP Inside TLS

-HTTPS is HTTP with a TLS layer inserted between TCP and HTTP.
+HTTPS is HTTP with a TLS layer inserted between TCP and HTTP ( S = Secure).
 The HTTP protocol itself is unchanged — same headers, methods, status codes.
 TLS wraps it in an encrypted tunnel.

 ```
 HTTP stack:          HTTPS stack: